Rugal/springmvc-spring-hibernate/README.md

 --------------------------------

 #version log

+###0.6
-Since version `0.6`, Replace all XML file with Java based configuration.
+Replace all XML file with Java based configuration.
+Removed jackson products.

+###0.5
-Since version `0.5`, I start to use [HikariCP](https://github.com/brettwooldridge/HikariCP) as connection pool.
+I start to use [HikariCP](https://github.com/brettwooldridge/HikariCP) as connection pool.
 Replace Jackson with Gson.

+###0.3
-Since version `0.3`, I extract basic Hibernate util classes into [ssh-common](https://github.com/Rugal/ssh-common).
+I extract basic Hibernate util classes into [ssh-common](https://github.com/Rugal/ssh-common).

+###0.2
-Since version `0.2`, I start to use Java based configuration for application context and web context.
+I start to use Java based configuration for application context and web context.

 #commit log

+###2015-07-25
+Remove all jackson products.

 ###2015-07-24 15:14
 Remove all xml configuration file.
 Use annotation based configuration only.